Reading Lists FAQ

 Follow these steps:

 - Open your reading list

-- Click Edit notes and importance on the item you are recommending to be added to the High Demand Collection
+- Click the vertical ellipsis next to the item you are recommending to be added to the High Demand collection

 - Click Save

 Note: You must do this for each item you are recommending be added to the High Demand Collection.

 You can include books, articles, YouTube clips, DVDs, websites, and other multimedia resources on your list.
 Bookmark and add them either from an online site (e.g. YouTube) or from a site with a good description of the resource (e.g. Library Search, Amazon).
 The list will link directly to online resources or have clear directions to the Library’s physical resources e.g. print material or DVDs.

 You can add items that the Library doesn’t own to your reading list.
 The Library will run reports on published reading lists to check for any new or additional copies or licences that need to be acquired.
 If you want the Library to purchase an item please contact your Academic Liaison Librarian.